 Basic Info

-What is T1D Prediction Programme?
+What is T1D Prediction Program?

 Type 1 diabetes (T1D) is the result of an autoimmune destruction of pancreatic beta cells based on complex interactions among genetic predisposition and enviromentral factors.